 It is time to enjoy your newly restored vision!
 Your doctor will prescribe a personalized recovery schedule and specific instructions.
 You will be prescribed medications to put in your eye based on this schedule.
 You typically will return for a follow-up the next day, one week, three to four weeks and three to six months after surgery to make sure your eye is healing properly.

 If you’re interested in cataract surgery, call Mid Ohio Eye at (614) 488-8000 today or request an appointment here.

 Sometimes after cataract surgery, the capsular bag which once held the cataract becomes hazy.
 This is call posterior capsule opacification or PCO.
 It is sometimes called a “secondary cataract”, although it is not really a cataract.
 Once a cataract is removed, it does not come back.

 PCO occurs in about 20 percent of patients.
 This can happen right after cataract surgery or even months later.
 The symptoms of PCO are similar to those of a cataract, including blurred vision and difficulty with glare.

 Fortunately, a procedure called YAG laser capsulotomy can treat posterior capsule opacity safely, effectively and painlessly in the office.
 It is normal to have floaters after the procedure.
 These typically resolve within weeks.
 Vision is usually improved within a day.

-While manual cataract surgery is certainly quite safe and effective, laser-assisted cataract surgery adds another layer of precision and quality that we like to offer to our patients in the Columbus, Ohio.
+While manual cataract surgery is certainly quite safe and effective, laser-assisted cataract surgery adds another layer of precision and quality that we like to offer to our patients in the Columbus, Ohio area.
 Dr. Doyle and Dr. San Filippo are embracing this new technology to enhance the patient experience when choosing a premium lens implant or when correcting astigmatism.